gunnarvoet/niskine-proc/README.md

 ### ADCP
-Most ADCPs have been processed.
+All ADCPs have been processed.

 Some of the processing code lives in a separate repository at https://github.com/gunnarvoet/gadcp.
-This interfaces heavily with the UH pycurrents module; follow the [instructions](https://currents.soest.hawaii.edu/ocn_data_analysis/installation.html) to install the software.
+This interfaces heavily with the [UH pycurrents module](https://currents.soest.hawaii.edu/ocn_data_analysis/installation.html) which is now installed into the `conda` processing environment via `environment.yml`.

 All data were recorded as single ping for all instruments.
 Pings were recorded in bursts.
-Standard processing parameters were
+Standard processing parameters used for `gadcp` were
 ```
 min_correlation = 64
 max_e = 0.2
 pg_limit = 50
 ```
-Single pings were removed based on correlation and error velocity criteria.
-Percent good was then calculated for each burst average based on the number of good pings in the average and used for further filtering out noisy data.
+Single pings were filtered based on correlation and error velocity criteria.
+Percent good was then calculated for each burst average based on the number of good pings in the average and used for further removing noisy data.

 **Magnetic declination** as applied in the processing is about -11.0 which matches a manual run of `magdec`.
 Now writing the magdec as used in the processing for each ADCP to the netcdf data structure.